Artist paints giant mural on grain silos

-(KARE) There’s a beautiful work of art taking shape in Mankato, Minnesota.
+MANKATO, Minn.
+(KARE) – There’s a beautiful work of art taking shape in Mankato, Minnesota.

 You can’t miss it because instead of canvas, the artist is using 135-foot tall grain silos.